How to Add RSS Feeds to WordPress (As Posts or Lists)

 Start Adding RSS Feeds to WordPress Today

 No matter whether you want to add a simple list of RSS feed items to WordPress or import feed items as actual WordPress posts, the WP RSS Aggregator plugin can help.
+We recommend opting for the Pro plan for $179 a year, as this is the most popular plan.
+With the pro plan, you’ll get access to:

 • Keyword Filtering – use keywords to control what content you import (either by including or excluding feed items with certain keywords)